sbcc-cs105/EX01-HelloWorld/README.md

 /**
  * CS V40 Beginning Java
- * Assignment: HelloWorld
+ * Assignment: edu.vcccd.vc.csv40.HelloWorld
  *
  * Statement of code ownership: I hereby state that I have written all of this
  * code and I have not copied this code from any other person or source.
  *
  * @author [CHANGE THIS TO YOUR INFORMATION]
  */
-public class HelloWorld {
+public class edu.vcccd.vc.csv40.HelloWorld {

     public static void main(String[] args) {
         System.out.println("Hello, World!");